-Elderhostel “Photography in the Southwest” Workshop Day 3.
-Hovenweep National Monument
+Road Scholar “Photography in the Southwest” Workshop Day 3.
+Hovenweep National Monument.

-The Elderhostel “Photography in the Southwest” workshop was based at Kelly Place B&B just outside of Cortez Colorado.
+The Road Scholar/Elderhostel “Photography in the Southwest” workshop was based at Kelly Place B&B just outside of Cortez Colorado.
 This is a great location in McElmo Canyon, quiet and remote.
-It borders Canyon of the Acients National Monument.
-The following images were taken in and around Hovenweep National Moument in Utah.
+It borders Canyon of the Ancients National Monument.
+The following images were taken in and around Hovenweep National Monument in Utah.

 Gone to See America 2013.
 On the Road: Green River to Sedona.

 Early DIY Car Cam time-lapse video.
 Driving from Green River to Sedona.
 Eight hours travel time compressed to two minutes 44 seconds.
 Images captured with a Nikon One V2 camera and 10 mm f/2.8 lens mounted on a tripod sitting in my passenger seat.
 The 3934 images were processed with Photoshop CC and exported into a 720p 24p time-lapse video.
 Fast-forward to today, and I am about to mount a Garmin VIRB camera on my dashboard so I can do 360 degree time-lapse videos on future road trips.

 Gone to See America 2013.
 Crystal Geyser near Green River, Utah.